 Are you suffering with gallbladder disease and gallstones?
 Most Americans do not pay any attention to their gallbladder until they start suffering from painful symptoms.
-Ignoring the symptoms of gallbladder disease can lead to serious complications.
+Ignoring the symptoms of gallbladder disease can lead to serious complications like pain and a much poorer quality of life.
 While gallbladder disease can be a serious and debilitating issue, there are solutions and treatments available – with one of the most effective being gallbladder surgery.

 What Is Gallbladder Disease?

 The gallbladder is an organ in our body that is located in the abdomen.
 It stores and concentrates bile, a dark yellow fluid produced by your liver that helps you digest fat and eliminate waste from your body.
 When you eat food and it passes through your stomach, the gallbladder releases bile to help with digestion.
 The bile goes through the common bile duct into your small intestine and begins digesting fats.